MarioPolverino/JanesClothingDataAware/README.md

 # JanesClothingDataAware
 -----

-This Application is been created for a clothing sale business to add and maintain the data.
+Janes CLothing Shop needed a simple application to store and maintan the details of her customers and her products.